 (a) No refunds or credits are given for missed lessons.
 If your child misses a lesson, you may ask for some class notes/puzzles to be given on the topic covered in class for that week.

-(c) If you have paid for future terms in advance you may apply for a refund for any terms that have not yet commenced, subject to us charging and deducting the following amounts from the amount to be refunded to you:
+(d) If you have paid for future terms in advance, or you have paid multiple times by mistake, you may apply for a refund for any terms that have not yet commenced, subject to us charging and deducting the following amounts from the amount to be refunded to you:

 (i) a fee to cover the cost to us of processing the original payment and the refund, calculated at 1.1% of the proposed refund; and

 (ii) in the event we have in our discretion given you a gift as a sign of appreciation of your commitment to us, we will also charge you the market cost of that gift plus postage.

 (f) On occasion, there will be clashes with pupil-free days, sports carnivals, swimming programs, excursions, and so on.
 Please contact Sydney Academy of Chess if you believe that there is such an event which will disrupt the chess program and is not listed on the enrolment form.
 In this case, we will do our best to arrange a makeup lesson on another day.
 We must be informed in advance for a makeup lesson to be arranged.